 - Diamond Microdermabrasion

 This is an abrasive procedure.
 It “sands” away the dead cells from your skin.
 A wand-like device with a diamond tip is used to clear the dead skin cells.
-It has a special vacuum that sucks the dirt and dead skin cells.
+It has a special vacuum that sucks the dirt and dead skin cells (3).

 This is a gentle version of diamond microdermabrasion and is similar to it.
 It is done with a device that has a vacuum pump tip containing bristle-like heads.
 These bristles deliver a mixture of serums containing hyaluronic acid or salicylic acid or any other ingredient to your skin.
 This method exfoliates your skin, helping it absorb products better.
 In this type of microdermabrasion, the vacuum plays a crucial role.
 The airflow is reversible, which pushes and pulls your skin.
-This boosts circulation and collagen production.
+This boosts circulation, collagen production, and improves skin quality (4).

 Usually, skin care professionals, dermatologists, and licensed aestheticians perform this procedure.
 It takes about half an hour to complete.
 Here is what goes on during the procedure.